A Spectral Algorithm with Additive Clustering for the Recovery of Overlapping Communities in Networks: Experimental results

 We then try SAAC on co-authorship networks built from DBLP in the following way.
 Nodes correspond to authors and we fix as ground-truth communities some conferences (or group of conferences): an author belongs to some community if she/he has published at least one paper in the corresponding conference(s).
 We then build the network of authors by putting an edge between authors if they have published a paper together in one of the considered conferences.
 We present results for some conferences with machine learning in their scopes : ICML, NIPS, and two theory-oriented conferences that we group together, ALT and COLT.
 We compare the three spectral algorithms in terms of estimation error and false positive / false negative rates.
 Results are presented in Table~\ref{fig:ML}, in which the estimated amount of overlap $\hat{c}=\sum_{i,k}\hat{Z}_{i,k}/n$ is also reported.
 In this case, SAAC and OCCAM significantly outperform SC, although the error is relatively high.
 The amount of overlap is under-estimated by both algorithms, but SAAC appears to recover slightly more overlapping nodes.
 The difficulty of recovering communities in that case may come from the fact that the networks constructed are very sparse.
-Indeed, we propose in Appendix~\ref{sec:ExpBonus} preliminary experiments that illustrate the difficulty of recovering overlapping communities in very sparse networks.